-There were monitoring arrangements in place in compliance with Regulations and Standards.
+There were monitoring arrangements in place in compliance with regulations and standards.
 A review of the reports of the agency's quality monitoring established that there was engagement with service users, service users' relatives, staff and HSC Trust representatives.
 The reports included details of a review of service user care records; accident/incidents; safeguarding matters; staff recruitment and training, and staffing arrangements.

-The Annual Quality Report was reviewed and was satisfactory.
+The Annual Quality Report was completed and was satisfactory.